Take Full Responsibility for Your Life

 E + R = O (Event + Response = Outcome)

-The basic idea is this: Every outcome we experience in life (whether it is success or failure, wealth or poverty, health or illness, joy or frustration) is a result of how we have responded to an earlier event or events in our life.
+The basic idea is this: Every outcome we experience in life (whether it is success or failure, wealth or poverty, health or illness, joy or frustration) results from how we have responded to an earlier event or events in our life.

 If we don't like our outcomes, we have two options:

 1. We can blame the event (E) for our lack of results.
-In other words, we can blame the economy, the government, the weather, our boss, our parents and so on.
-No doubt all these factors do exist, but if they were the deciding factor, nobody would ever succeed.
+In other words, we can blame the economy, government, weather, boss, parents, etc. No doubt all these factors exist, but nobody would ever succeed if they were the deciding factor.

 2. We can instead merely change our responses (R) to the events (E) – the way things are – until we get the outcomes (O) we want.

 If we don't like our outcomes, we need to change our responses.

 We have control over three main things in our lives:

 2. The images we visualise